iNinad/redmine-to-jira-confluence-importer/README.md

 # redmine-to-jira-confluence
-Importer tool used to **migrate issues and wiki pages from Redmine to Jira and Confluence**.
+Importer tool can be used to **migrate issues and wiki pages from Redmine to Jira and Confluence**.

 ## Prerequisites
  * Python 3.4 or above installed on your machine
  * Basic familiarity with running a Python script
  * All the dependencies must be installed on your machine (described in the Step-by-step guide)

 ## Step-by-step guide